axacoin-project/axacoin/README.md

 Axacoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - ~88.888.888 total coins

 The rest is the same as Bitcoin.
  - 50 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Axacoin client sofware, see http://www.axacoin.org.
+For more information, as well as an immediately useable, binary version of the Axacoin client sofware, see http://www.axacoin.net.

 License
 -------